Tony O'Reilly

-As a rugby player, he represented Ireland, the British and Irish Lions and the Barbarians and is enshrined as a member of the International Rugby Board's Hall of Fame.
-O'Reilly has six children and 19 grandchildren and is married to Chryss Goulandris.
+O'Reilly had six children from his first marriage, and 23 grandchildren, and was later married to Greek shipping heiress Chryss Goulandris, who died in 2023.
 He lived in Lyford Cay in the Bahamas until 2017, when the property was sold for less than €12 million as part of a bankruptcy arrangement.
-O'Reilly now lives in Chateau des Ducs de Normandie in Bonneville-sur-Touques in France.
+O'Reilly later lived in Château des Ducs de Normandie in Bonneville-sur-Touques in France and in County Kildare, Ireland.
+He died, after a short illness, at a hospital in Dublin on 18 May 2024, at the age of 88.

 Early years

-Parents
+Background

-O'Reilly was born in Dublin, Ireland, and was the only child of a civil servant, John O'Reilly (1906–1976), and Aileen O'Connor (1914–1989).
+O'Reilly was born in Dublin and was the only child of a civil servant, John O'Reilly (1906–1976), and Aileen O'Connor (1914–1989).
 O'Reilly's Drogheda-born father, eventually an inspector-general of customs, was born "Reilly" and added the O when he applied to join the Irish Civil Service.
 Previously married with four older children, but estranged from his first wife, John O'Reilly married Aileen O'Connor in 1973, after the death of his first wife and only a little time after he had told his son of his other family.The Irish Times, Dublin, Ireland, 12 February 1994: Weekend section, page 3, "Paperchaser", Jim Dunne O'Reilly had been told about the situation by a Jesuit when he was 15, but kept it secret.
 He arranged for the John and Aileen O'Reilly Library at Dublin City University to be named after his parents, and O'Reilly Hall at University College Dublin to be named after his father, who had studied there.

 O'Reilly, named "Tony" after his mother's favourite brother, grew up on Griffith Avenue, a broad middle-class street in the Drumcondra/Glasnevin area of Dublin.
 He had prominent red hair.
 He holidayed with family, including an aunt in Balbriggan, cousins in Sligo and others in Drogheda.
 In 1951, the family moved to a bungalow in Santry.